Garage Door Repair FAQ — Southlake, TX

 How much does garage door repair cost?

-Most repairs in Southlake run between $150 and $350.
-Spring replacement is at the top of that range.
+Most repairs in Southlake are priced after we see the problem, with the firm number given before any work.
+Spring replacement is at the higher end.
 Opener repairs, cable fixes, and roller replacements tend to land in the middle.
-Off-track repairs vary more — a simple realignment is cheaper than replacing a bent track or a broken cable.
+Off-track repairs vary more.
+A simple realignment is cheaper than replacing a bent track or a broken cable.
 We give you the price before we touch anything, so you know what you're agreeing to.
 If you want a number for your specific situation, call us and describe what the door is doing.

 Call (817) 646-5612 for a same-day estimate.